DFE-Digital/early-years-foundation-reform/adr/0014-microsoft-defender-for-cloud.md

 - **ITHC Finding:** Microsoft Defender plans not enabled in Azure subscription
 - **Current State:** Only basic Azure monitoring is configured (diagnostic logs for App Gateway, Web App, and App Service Plan autoscaling); no threat detection or anomaly detection capabilities
 - **Impact:**
-  - No runtime threat detection for the App Service hosting the application
   - No anomaly detection on Key Vault secret access (used for certificate retrieval and potential secrets storage)
   - Reduced visibility into suspicious administrative changes
   - Compliance gap against DfE security baseline